 - Landside & Hinterland connections – Onwards transport by Rail / road / inland barging / pipelines

 Now, invariably, the terminal is in the driver’s seat in determining a suitable berthing window for the vessel as it is the terminal that has maximum visibility on the constraints imposed by the limitations of the interactions listed above.
-So, in essence the terminal is juggling 3 moving targets and finding the most optimal solution for keeping the customer’s supply chain unhindered.
-While doing so, the terminal is also ensuring that the utilization and productivity of assets (quay, handling equipment and personnel) remains high.
+So, in essence, the terminal is juggling 3 moving targets and finding the most optimal solution for keeping the customer’s supply chain unhindered.
+While doing so, the terminal is also ensuring that the utilization and productivity of assets (quay, handling equipment, and personnel) remain high.
 The planning in each of the three areas affects the other two.
 However, it is the quayside planning (being the largest quantum per movement) that is easier to take control of.
-And Just-In-Time arrivals is all about optimising this planning that will translate down to a significant reduction in plan variability for the entire terminal.
+And Just-In-Time arrivals are all about optimizing this planning that will translate down to a significant reduction in plan variability for the entire terminal.

 Benefits of JIT for terminals

 Let’s touch upon the most relevant benefits of JIT arrivals for terminals:

 Idle time reduction & improved asset utilization